opentensor/old-docs/src/cli/ConfigurationMethods.md

 ## Command line arguments

-Command line arguments take the form of flags and can be strung to your miner run command.
+Command line arguments take the form of flags and can be strung to btcli calls or your miner run command.

 For example, specify which port to use:
 ```bash